oddlydrawn/libgdx-contrib/tiledMapPacker/newFunctionality/TiledMapPackerIssueAddFunctionality.md

       The old method of combining tilesets into one atlas still has this problem.
   - Old functionality can be called with the option "--combine-tilesets"
+  - Adds two classes to test the options and renders the processed maps

 Changes usage to:
   Usage: INPUTDIR [OUTPUTDIR] [--include-unused] [--combine-tilesets] [-v]